 Emotional Regulation

 A SUD can result from a lack of emotional regulation.
 An addict may respond to overwhelming negative emotions by taking drugs to numb their pain and feelings.
-The emotional regulation module of DBT teaches patients how to become aware of their emotions, and create strategies for handling them.
+The emotional regulation module of DBT teaches patients how to become aware of their emotions and create strategies for handling them.
 Patients learn to accept all their emotions as valid, instead of avoiding or resisting them.

-Interpersonal Effectiveness
+Interpersonal Effectiveness Skills

 This module teaches patients how to navigate social interactions successfully.
 The training focuses on expressing themselves effectively in relationships with others, either by being more assertive or a better listener.
 Patients learn skills to build healthy relationships with family, friends, and coworkers.
 They also learn to say no clearly when it’s necessary to establish boundaries.

-The Components of DBT
+The Components of a DBT Program

 Skills Training

 During skills training, patients gain sets of skills to help better cope with stress, emotions, and relationships.
 Therapists teach patients skills that help them avoid life-threatening and quality-of-life-degrading behaviors such as drug abuse.
+At some drug rehabs individuals participate in group skills training which provides a place to practice new skills, such as communication skills, and make connections with peers.

-Group Therapy Sessions
+Group Therapy

 Phone Coaching